Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

 \insfigscaled{around_branchpoint_FN}{0.9}{Local configuration around a branch point in a Fenchel-Nielsen network.}

+This gives a parametrization of all equivariant $GL(1)$-representations with boundary $\rho_{\mathrm{ab}}$ on the cover $\Sigma$.
+We now pick one and apply the non-abelianization construction.

-Having parametrized abelian almost-flat equivariant representations $\rho_{\mathrm{ab}}$ on the cover $\Sigma$ we find the non-abelianization map.
-We construct a nonabelian representation $\rho(\wp)$ by splicing in $\cS$-matrices whenever the path $\wp$ crosses a wall.
-Requiring the non-abelian representation $\rho$ to be flat is equivalent to enforcing non-abelian branch point constraints.
-There is one constraint for each branch point.
-For any branch point in a Fenchel-Nielsen network this constraint is of the form
+We construct an $SL(2)$-representation from this $GL(1)$-representation by splicing in $\cS$-matrices whenever the path $\wp$ crosses a wall.
+Requiring the resulting $SL(2)$-representation to be flat is equivalent to enforcing branch point constraints.
+There is one constraint for each branch point (see Figure~\ref{fig:around_branchpoint_FN}).
+The $\cS$-matrices are fully determined once we impose the branch point equations.

-where $\widetilde{D}$ is a strictly off-diagonal matrix.
-See Figure~\ref{fig:around_branchpoint_FN}.
-The $\cS$-wall matrices that appear in this branch point equation are partly determined by this equation.
-Their off-diagonal elements are of the form

-where the factors $f_k$ are arbitrary, and $\cX(a^{(ij)}_k)$ are abelian holonomies along the auxiliary paths We already encountered these auxiliary factors in the Fock-Goncharov examples.
-The additional factors $f_k$ are new to Fenchel-Nielsen type networks.

-All $\cS$-matrices are fully determined once we impose the nonabelian branch point equations for every branch point in the spectral network.
 For instance, consider the $\cS$-matrix attached to the double wall $(w_a^{21},w_a^{12})$ on the left in Figure~\ref{fig:molecule-II-Swall-base-paths}.
 When crossing the double wall from the left to the right, this matrix can be written in the form

 with off-diagonal components

 where we redefined $\cX_1 = \cX_{a} \cX_{b}$, $\cX_2 = \cX_{b} \cX_{c}$ and $\cX_3 = \cX_{a} \cX_{c}$.
 The novel factor in these $\cS$-matrices is an infinite sum of monomials in the coordinates $\cX_{a,b,c}$.